Saudi King for Nobel Prize?

 King Abdullah currently receiving more than 100,000 votes, which is more than any other candidate.
 Varioues websites have pointed out that King Abdullah deserves to win the Nobel Peace Prize because he is well-known as the humanitarian king, who, as a man of peace, has initiated constructive dialogues between faiths that allow peoples and nations to rediscover their shared ideals, combat evil and provide mankind with a just, secure and prosperous future.

 Haifa’a Khalid, Saudi journalist and creator of the Saudi Divorce Initiative website, voted for King Abdullah because of his effective role in supporting Saudi women and oppressed families.
 “He deserves to win the Nobel Peace Prize because of his efforts to support Saudi women.
-Women have received many of their rights because of him and we look forward to his support in the future.”Filed under Qatar Royals, Saudi Royals
+Women have received many of their rights because of him and we look forward to his support in the future.”Filed under Qatar, Saudi Arabia

 Tagged King Abdullah bin Abdul Aziz of Saudi Arabia, Nobel Prize, Sheikh Hamad bin Khalifa Al Thani, Sheikha Mozah bint Nasser Al Thani.